Table of Contents

 Heroin Addiction Treatment at Aliya Health Group

 Overcoming heroin addiction is challenging, but possible, with individualized treatment and support.
-At Aliya Health, our treatment centers offer evidence-based care for substance abuse and co-occurring disorders.
+At Aliya Health Group, our treatment centers offer evidence-based care for substance abuse and co-occurring disorders.
 Our team of experts is compassionate and caring, providing both traditional and alternative substance use disorder treatments so you can experience whole-body healing.

 Highlights of our drug rehab programs include:

-• Alcohol and drug detox
+• Drug detox

 • Inpatient drug rehab

-• Outpatient programs
+• Outpatient rehab programs

 • Dual diagnosis treatment

-• Medication-assisted therapy (MAT)
+• Medication-assisted treatment (MAT)

-• Individual, group, and family therapy
+• Individual and group therapy

 Get the help you need to begin your journey to recovery.